storrellas/lisonkite/README.md

-Here again Web front-end for Lisonkite
+This is a front-end for the lisonkite e-commerce site (www.lisonkite.com) The site is fully written with the LAMP scheme.